john2x/x-marks-the-spot.vim/README.md

 To Do List
 ----------

 1. Allow mode 1 to "cycle" to the first/last mark when at the last/first mark.
+(DONE)
 2. Add an option to limit one mark per line.
 (DONE)
 3. Don't store marks in a dict anymore.
 4. Show signs for marks.
+(DONE)
 5. Make it work with normal mark creation (e.g. `ma`, etc.)

 License